 Susan D. Stuebner took office July 1, 2016, and is the ninth president of Colby-Sawyer College.
 With more than 20 years of experience in higher education, she brings considerable knowledge about strategic planning, collaborative decision making and institutional effectiveness.
 Most recently, she was the executive vice president and chief operating officer at Allegheny College in Meadville, Penn., where she supervised financial services, human resources, development and alumni affairs, student affairs, college relations, admissions, financial aid, retention and enrollment planning.
 President Stuebner earned an A.B. in psychology from Dartmouth College and an Ed.M. and an Ed.D. from Harvard University.
 President Stuebner enjoys spending time with her spouse, Amanda, and their two children; walking with her Labradoodles; sea kayaking; hiking, reading; traveling and cheering for the New England Patriots.
 Read more about President Stuebner here.

-Karen Bonewald was named Vice President of Finance and Treasurer of the College in May 2018 and oversees Financial Services, Human Resources, Facilities and Dining Services.
+Karen Bonewald was named Vice President for Finance and Administration and Treasurer of the College in May 2018 and oversees Financial Services, Facilities and Dining Services.
 Karen was hired as assistant controller in 2001, promoted to business manager in 2002 and to controller in 2004.
 She holds a bachelor’s degree in business management from New Hampshire College and an M.B.A. from Plymouth State College.
 Karen enjoys volunteering as a trustee at Proctor Academy, spending time with her family, practicing yoga, and walking the campus with her two Bernese Mountain Dogs, Rudy & Ridge.

 After a brief period as interim Vice President for Student Development and Dean of Students, Robin Davis was named the permanent chief student development officer in November 2016.
 Robin oversees athletics, the Baird Health and Counseling Center, student activities, campus safety, citizenship education, the Hogan Sports Center, residential life, and retention and student success.
 Robin has served the college since 1996 and held the roles of Director of Citizenship Education and Associate Dean of Students.
 Robin also serves as the Title IX Coordinator and holds certifications as a Title IX investigator and in advanced Clery Training.
 She has also been an adjunct instructor for writing and taught a first-year seminar course on leadership for many years.
 Robin received a B.A. in English education and an M.S. in college and community counseling from Longwood University, and she earned a J.D. from Northwestern California University School of Law.
 Outside of work, Robin supports our students at any number of events as well as completing road races and baking her famous treats.